Free standard shipping for customers in our delivery radius

 Getting a second flush out of a Shiitake block is more difficult, some people do not have success with the second flush.
 The instructions available for download will give you an idea of how to achieve a second flush.

 Mushroom grow kits are directly pulled from our crop lines, these are the same blocks we use to produce the mushrooms and results in our pictures.
-Our farm blocks are much larger than typical grow at home kits, averaging 4.6-5kg per block resulting in much larger flushes and the potential for huge harvests.
+Our farm blocks are much larger than typical grow at home kits.

 Mushroom grow blocks will have 1-3 flushes (harvests) depending on outside factors such as grow conditions etc